graded-cs-resources/IB-Computer-Science-Notes/unit2/01_Programming_with_objects.md

 console.log(note1.color) // "green"
 ```

-This helps us group information about `note1` together, but it doesn't really help us make new notes or take advantage of the fact that all notes have the same properites.
+This helps us group information about `note1` together, but it doesn't really help us make new notes or take advantage of the fact that all notes have the same properties.
 So for that, let's add a new idea: *classes*.

 ## Classes